syncfusion-content/javascript-docs/js/api/ejCalculate.md

-Add the custom formuls with function in CalcEngine library
+Add the custom formulas with function in CalcEngine library

 <table class="params">
 <thead>